Python DataFrame API reference

 Yes

-The number of most similar results to return per input record.
+Number of most similar records returned per input record.

 agg